kommumahesh9949/Java-FSD-SimpliLearn/Phase-04-Frameworks the DevOps/Practice_Project/My_Portfolio-Project/ReadMe.md

 user can't be available in the data
 Opportunity- In this future admin can delete/remove user feedback after implementing some mechanism .and given to the star rating according to their classes.
-Thread - without internet connectivity is not working
+Thread - without internet connectivity is not working.
 ## Conclusion: -
 For the small screen, you’ll want to declutter the mobile version of your site, keeping only the most crucial elements visible.
 Furthermore, pay attention to the fonts and